Strivin0311/dgm-learning/diffusers/app.md

 # Applications of Diffusers beyond Image Synthesis
-*Here's some resources about Applications of Diffusers beyond Image Synthesis*
+*Here're some resources about Applications of Diffusers beyond Image Synthesis*

 ### Video